dotnet/runtime/src/mono/wasm/Marshalling.md

-# Currrent state of marshalling
+# State of method binding and parameter marshalling as of 2022-01-17
+This is not 100% exhaustive.
+This is not intended as guide to exernal usage, rather as inventory before cleanup.

 ## Calling from JS to C
-- exported functions (WASM)
+- imported functions (WASM)
   - is handle of C method, which could be called from JS with numeric parameters
+  - see `EMSCRIPTEN_KEEPALIVE` macro in C code
 - `ccall` (emscripten)
-  - helper to make call to C method pointer
+  - helper to make call to C method pointer (export)
   - we use it for all calls from JS
   - converts JS strings to utf8 (char*)
   - copy byte array to WASM memory